madebygarzon/pip-dev/README.md

 - Follow the repository's folder structure and naming conventions.
 - Always document your code and updates in the respective `README.md` and `CHANGELOG.md`.
 - Ensure your code is thoroughly tested before pushing changes.

-## Communication

-For any questions, suggestions, or issues related to this repository, please contact the **Development Team Lead** or use the Issues section to report bugs or propose enhancements.